RoboSparrow/xapi-server-report/readme.md

 **1) System and LRS connection**

-Copy `config.template` to `config` and fill in the values.
+1. Copy `config.template` to `config` and fill in the values.
 See comments in file for help.
+2. make `report.sh` executable and add it to your root cron (see example)

 ## Usage